memominguez/newsletter-signup/README.md

 ### Useful resources

-Some ideas are taken from a couple of video tutorials:
+Some ideas are taken from a couple of youtube video tutorials:

 - [Form validation example](https://www.youtube.com/watch?v=tIdNeoHniEY) - A special feature is the use of onFocus to de-activate the "no valid" messages.
 - [A way to set routes](https://www.youtube.com/watch?v=TWz4TjSssbg) - Good example for a small application.